 Do I need a frother to make this?

-No, you don’t need a frother.
-It’s more fun if you have one, but you can simply heat the milk gently on the stove and get the same taste — without the foam, of course.
+No, you don’t.
+It’s more fun if you have a frother, but you can simply heat the milk gently on the stove and get the same taste — without the foam, of course.
 I’m not a kitchen gadget person, but someone gifted me a frother years ago as a hostess gift — so I finally got to use it…yah!

 Does a London Fog have caffeine?